eterise/eterise/README.md

-Welcome to my profile 👋
+Greetings to everyone, I am a novice programmer and at the moment I am a developer of bots for the Discord. 👋

-I am a novice developer of Discord.js & Discord.Py
+📇 I have too many different plans for the future, but so far I am engaged in a major project for me, the Hatory -  Discord bot with huge functionality.